halt-dos/hd-wiki-public/versioned_docs/version-7.0/community/docs/waf/operational.md

     Default: Disable

+For more information about HTTP/2 , please refer this site : [**HTTP 2.0**](https://en.wikipedia.org/wiki/HTTP/2)

+#### Enable Host Check
+Enable Host Check to enforce validation of the host (SNI) for incoming requests, ensuring that the server name in the request matches the expected host.
+This helps improve security by verifying that requests are directed to the correct server.

+    Accepted values: Enable / Disable

+    Default: Disable

 #### Web-socket Enabled
 This option allows user to enable web-socket support for servers or server group.
 It is a communication, an upgraded, quick, and seamless protocol to use when one needs to establish constant client-server communication over a single TCP connection.

     Accepted values: Enable / Disable

     Default: Disable

+For more information about Web-socket , please refer this site : [**Web-Socket**](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)

 #### Enable Logging
 This option allows user to enable access logs in the case of service type HTTP & TCP.